mrakgr/Trading-Journal/journal_2025.md

 10:15am.
 Let me finish the Nia Liston chapter and then I will start for they day.

 I had a great idea on how to improve the Hopfield Dictionary, so I want to make a live video and adjust the sketch.
 I need to explain it first.

+2:15pm.
+Today the weather was awful.
+And because of my back pain I had trouble sleeping.
+Let me just finish the benchmark run and go through the Eigen docs and I will call it a day.

+The stock market torments me so.
+Long term trading really is the worst.
+If I had a daytrading system, I wouldn't be worrying about taking time off.
+Yeah, it's ridiculous.
+It's really easy to see big winners that broke out in hindsight, but in practice there are a tons of breakouts which give only mediocre performance.

+I'd rather work for my money than have to rely on the market conditions or any of that crap.